-Daucus carota is a member of the Umbelliferae (parsley) family along with celery, fennel, cumin, and dill.
+The carrot, or daucus carota, is a member of the Umbelliferae or (parsley) family along with celery, fennel, cumin, and dill.
 Carrots were reportedly first grown in Rome in the third century, then in Afghanistan before being cultivated by the Dutch.

-Early varieties were purple until our ‘modern’ orange version was cultivated in the Netherlands.
-There are dozens of carrot varieties worldwide in several widths, colors, and lengths.
+Early varieties were purple until the ‘modern’ orange version was cultivated in the Netherlands.
+There are dozens of carrot varieties worldwide in several widths, lengths, and colors.
 Color variations other than orange include white, yellow, reddish-hued, purple, and nearly black.

-Carrots are classified based on their length and shape as follows: Imperator are long with thin shoulders and a tapered tip; Danvers are large and generally medium length; Nantes are also medium in length but with a rounded tip; and Chantenay are short and broad shouldered.
+Carrots are classified based on both their length and shape: Imperator are long with thin shoulders and a tapered tip; Danvers are large and generally medium length; Nantes are also medium in length but with a rounded tip; and Chantenay are short and broad shouldered.

 Popular cultivars by size include Orbit and Thumbelina for small, round carrots; Baby Spike, Littlefinger, Minicor, and Short ’n Sweet for baby carrots; Red-Cored and Royal for Chantenay; Half-Long and 126 for Danvers; Bolero, Ingot, Coreless, Scarlet, Sweetness, and Touchon for Nantes; and Avenger, Gold Pak, Legend, Orlando Gold, and Tendersweet for Imperator.

 References: Agricultural Marketing Resource Center, University of Illinois Extension, Washington State University Extension.